Teak Outdoor Furniture – What you need to know.15.03.18

 New teak will experience natural oil surfacing that appears like a “watermark” or irregular pattern of discoloration.
 These areas are part of the natural maturing process and can be removed by gently washing with a bristle brush and diluted pH neutral soapy water or Tribu Teak Super Cleaner.

-Over time, untreated teak furniture which is exposed to sun and rain will turn silver grey.
+Over time, untreated teak outdoor furniture which is exposed to sun and rain will turn silver grey.
 This process is cosmetic and does not harm the strength or quality of the wood at all.
 To avoid the annual cleaning of the wood, you can apply a Teak Sealer.
 Tribu Teak Sealer contains UV protection to slow down the greying from the sun as well as a fungicide to prevent the growth of mold and mildew.

 Teak Sealer can be applied to new teak or old teak furniture after it has been cleaned.
 If Teak Sealer is applied every season, a simple cleaning with water and a pH neutral soap will do for years.
 Teak Sealer is a sealer and is not the same as varnish.
 It is breathable, letting the natural oils escape without bubbling or peeling like varnish.
 Teak Protector protects the wood against stains and green deposit, without colouring the wood.
 We recommend to apply it after each cleaning to avoid stains such as food or wine.